American Academy of Facial Esthetics Trained Physicians, Dentists and Nurse

 As with any medical procedure there are possible risks and side effects when using Botox for TMJ treatment.
 Since this is a non-surgical treatment procedure, the risks and possible complications are infrequent, minimal and temporary.

-The most common reported side-effects of Botox treatment are headaches, respiratory infection, flu syndrome, temporary eye-lid droop, and nausea.
-Less commonly reported effects of Botox are pain, redness at spot of injection, and muscle weakness.
-These symptoms are thought to be connected with the Botox injection and occur within the first week.
+The most common reported side-effects of Botulinum Toxin treatment are headaches, respiratory infection, flu syndrome, temporary eye-lid droop, and nausea.
+Less commonly reported effects of Botulinum Toxin are pain, redness at spot of injection, and muscle weakness.
+These symptoms are thought to be connected with the Botulinum Toxin injection and occur within the first week.